 On October 30, 2020, MediaAlpha, Inc. closed its IPO of 7,027,606 shares of Class A common stock and received \$124.2 million in proceeds, net of underwriting discounts and commissions of \$9.3 million.
-MediaAlpha, Inc. contributed (i) \$84.3 million of the net proceeds to Intermediate Holdco for Intermediate Holdco for repurchase 4,772,449 Class B-1 units (which Class B-1 units were converted into Class A-1 units of QL Holdings LLC) from the Selling Class B-1 Unitholders and (ii) \$23.6 million of the net proceeds to Intermediate Holdco for further contribution to QL Holdings LLC and QuoteLab, LLC, to repay outstanding borrowings under the 2020 Term Loan Facility.
-The remaining net proceeds of \$16.3 million were contributed to Intermediate Holdco for further contribution to QL Holdings LLC and guoteLab, LLC, to repay outstanding borrowings under the 2020 Term Loan Facility.
-The remaining net proceeds of \$16.3 million were contributed to Intermediate Holdco for further contribution to QL Holdings LLC and guoteLab, LLC, to repay outstanding borrowings under the 2020 Term Loan Facility.
-The remaining net proceeds of \$16.3 million were contributed to Intermediate Holdco for further contribution to QL Holdings LLC and guoteLab, LLC to pay for costs associated with the IPO and to use for working capital, capital expenditures and general corporate purposes.
-In connection with the IPO, White Mountains Investments (Luxembourg) S.à r.l., a wholly-owned subsidiary of White Mountains, sold 3,609,894 shares of Class A common stock.
+MediaAlpha, Inc. contributed (i) \$84.3 million of the net proceeds to Intermediate Holdco for Intermediate Holdco to repurchase 4,772,449 Class B-1 units (which Class B-1 units were converted into Class A-1 units of QL Holdings LLC) from the Selling Class B-1 Unitholders and (ii) \$23.6 million of the net proceeds to Intermediate Holdco for further contribution to QL Holdings LLC and QuoteLab, LLC, to repay outstanding borrowings under the 2020 Term Loan Facility.
+The remaining net proceeds of \$16.3 million were contributed to Intermediate Holdco for further contribution to QL Holdings LLC and QuoteLab, LLC to pay for costs associated with the IPO and to use for working capital, capital expenditures and general corporate purposes.
+In connection with the IPO, White Mountains Investments (Luxembourg) S.à r.l., a wholly-owned subsidiary of White Mountains. sold 3.609.894 shares of Class A common stock.